-Selection take from The Massacre of the Innocents, Matteo di Giovanni (1482).
+Selection taken from The Massacre of the Innocents, Matteo di Giovanni (1482, Sant'Agostino, Siena).
+Obtained from WIkipedia.
 Colors modified for effect.

 Dirk H. Breiding of the Department of Arms and Armor at the Metropolitan Museum of Art expertly explains in the space of a few brief paragraphs the national and regional armor styles in his essay Fashion in European Armor, 1400-1500.
 The following excerpts are taken from article: